Ex-WA state employee gets 5 years for pandemic fraud of jobless claims

 Reyes De La Cruz III, 48, of Moses Lake, was sentenced Friday in Tacoma by U.S. District Judge Robert Bryan.
 De La Cruz, who pleaded guilty in June to felony counts of wire fraud, bribery and aggravated identity theft.
 He blamed his actions on longstanding addictions and abuse suffered as a child in a five-page handwritten letter to the court prior to sentencing.

-The case was a stinging embarrassment for the ESD, which could no longer solely blame sophisticated foreign criminals fora massive fraud scheme in 2020 that siphoned off $650 million in pandemic benefits and paralyzed the claims system just as hundreds of thousands of out-of-work Washingtonians were desperately seeking aid.
+The case was a stinging embarrassment for the ESD, which could no longer solely blame sophisticated foreign criminals for a massive fraud scheme in 2020 that siphoned off $650 million in pandemic benefits and paralyzed the claims system just as hundreds of thousands of out-of-work Washingtonians were desperately seeking aid.

 “Mr. De La Cruz’s betrayal of public trust is particularly egregious, since he was hired to help people survive during a time of national crisis,” U.S. Attorney Nick Brown said in a statement announcing the sentencing.
 “Instead, through multiple acts of demanding bribes, falsifying records, stealing identities – he stole from the public to line his own pockets.”